ykl1993/cdn/intl.en-US/Product Introduction/Terms.md

 ## CNAME domain name {#section_dm2_nlc_5db .section}

-You will receive an acceleration domain name which is the CNAME domain name after CDN acceleration on the Alibaba Cloud console is configured \(This CNAME must be`*.*kunlun*.com`\).
-You must add CNAME record at your DNS service provider, to direct your CDN domain name to the CNAME of `*.*kunlun*.com`, then all the request under your domain name are transferred to Alibaba Cloud CDN node to achive acceleartion effect.
+After you open CDN service and complete adding your domain name on Alibaba Cloud Console, you will receive a CNAME domain name, in the format like `*.*kunlun*.com`.
+Then, add a CNAME record on your DNS provider, directing your acceleration domain name to the domain name of`*.*kunlun*.com`.
+When the CNAME record is activated, DNS, all requests to access the acceleration name can be transferred to CDN nodes.

 ## SSL/TLS {#section_ujl_jwv_m2b .section}